meltemod/mysite/content/authors/admin/_index.md

 - Visitors
 ---

 I am a computational social scientist at [Pew Research Center](https://www.pewresearch.org/)'s [Data Labs](https://www.pewresearch.org/methods/about-data-labs/) Team.
-I previously worked as a postdoctoral researcher of Sociology and Computational Social Science at [Indiana University Bloomington, the Department of Sociology](https://sociology.indiana.edu/index.html).
+I previously worked as a postdoctoral researcher of Sociology and Computational Social Science at [Indiana University Bloomington, Department of Sociology](https://sociology.indiana.edu/index.html).

 My research focuses on studying behavior from a social network perspective, with particular areas of interest in social interaction in online platforms and health behaviors.
 My academic publications appeared in *Addiction*, *American Behavioral Scientist*, *PLoS ONE*, and *Social Media + Society*, among other outlets.